 ICOLC is an informal group of library consortia from around the world facilitating discussion on matters of common interest.

 CAUL is an institutional member of the ALACC, the primary policy body for copyright issues affecting the library, archive and information sectors in Australian.
 The CAUL Board appoints a Lead for Copyright Advocacy who represents CAUL on the ALACC.
-The current CAUL Lead, appointed in July 2019 is Roxanne Missingham, the University Librarian at the Australian National University.
+The current CAUL Lead, appointed in July 2019, is Roxanne Missingham, the University Librarian at the Australian National University.
 The CAUL Lead coordinates copyright-related work with Universities Australia (UA) and is assisted by staff from a number of CAUL member institutions, currently: Amanda Bellinger (Curtin University), Anthony O'Brien (University of Newcastle), Christian West (University of Canberra), Ingrid Unger (Victoria University) and Natasha Edwards (Flinders University).

 The Australian Digital Alliance provides a voice for the public interest in access to knowledge, information and culture in copyright reform debates.